axodevelopment/RHAMQ-Tutorials/HA/leader-follower/readme.md

 pull the client-truststore and if you need to repull the server-keystore

-oc get secret ext-amqp-acceptor-ssl-secret -n basic-broker -o jsonpath='{.data.client\.ts}' | base64 -d > cs-client-truststore.jks
+oc get secret ext-amqp-acceptor-ssl-secret -n peer-broker -o jsonpath='{.data.client\.ts}' | base64 -d > cs-client-truststore.jks

-oc get secret ext-amqp-acceptor-ssl-secret -n basic-broker -o jsonpath='{.data.broker\.ks}' | base64 -d > cs-server-keystore.jks
+oc get secret ext-amqp-acceptor-ssl-secret -n peer-broker -o jsonpath='{.data.broker\.ks}' | base64 -d > cs-server-keystore.jks

 create the combined-trustore and put both the client and server ks and trusstore.